 First, Piper explains the federal estate tax, currently at $12,920,000.
 This means few people must pay this tax.
 But, some states have their own estate taxes with lower limits.
 Piper advises getting help from a good lawyer to deal with these issues.

-The book says it’s important to learn about money yourself.
-It suggests checking BrockerCheck for info on financial advisors.
+The book emphasizes the importance of learning about money yourself.
+It suggests checking BrokerCheck for info on financial advisors.
 If you’ve saved a lot, you might pass much of it on to family or charities.

 Piper’s advice goes beyond money.
-He talks about sharing your estate plans with family and making meaningful investments.
+He discusses sharing your estate plans with family and making informed, meaningful investments.
 He suggests ways to protect your assets and use tax strategies, like donor-advised funds.
 This helps retirement super-savers improve their finances.

-Mike Piper wrote other well-known books, like “After the Death of Your Spouse” and “Can I Retire?”.
+Mike Piper has written other well-known books, such as “After the Death of Your Spouse” and “Can I Retire?”
 He also offers a free tool called Open Social Security.
 It helps with Social Security decisions.

 Early in retirement, people often don’t spend much because they’re unsure of the future.
 Piper gives tips on how to avoid spending too little.
 He says it’s safe for retirees to spend 3% to 4% of their savings each year.
 This could leave more for their family or charities, making their estate plans more significant.